xebia-functional/nine-cards-backend/architecture.md

 ### API

-The Nine Cards backend is a reactive HTTP/REST application.
-Every operation is initiated by a call to an endpoint in the API: the backend has no other internal state changing operation.
+The Nine Cards backend is a HTTP/REST application.
+Every operation is initiated by a call to an endpoint in the API: the backend has no other internal state changing operations.
 Most of the endpoints in the API are assumed to receive messages from a Nine Cards client.
 All the information sent from the backend to any client is sent in response to a client's HTTP request.
 The backend does not communicate directly with any Nine Cards client.
 For notifications, it uses